-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 21 Community Form/Land Use Guideline 3: Compatibility A.6: The proposal mitigates any adverse impacts of its associated traffic on nearby existing communities. ✓ Transportation Planning has determined no adverse impacts on traffic.
-22 Community Form/Land Use Guideline 3: Compatibility A.8: The proposal mitigates adverse impacts of its lighting on nearby properties, and on the night sky. ✓ Lighting will meet LDC requirements.
-23 Community Form/Land Use Guideline 3: Compatibility A.10: The proposal includes a variety of housing types, including, but not limited to, single family detached, single family attached, multi-family, zero lot line, average lot, cluster and accessory residential structures, that reflect the form district pattern. ✓ The proposal is for a consistent single family design and appears to meet the requirements for the Neighborhood form.
-24 Community Form/Land Use Guideline 3: Compatibility A.11: If the proposal is a higher density or intensity use, it is located along a transit corridor AND in or near an activity center. ✓ The proposal in increasing the density in an area that is accessible by transit, with a transit line along Outer Loop.
-25 Community Form/Land Use Guideline 3: Compatibility A.13: The proposal creates housing for the elderly or persons with disabilities, which is located close to shopping, transit routes, and medical facilities (if possible). ✓ The proposal possibly offers a housing option for the elderly, as there is a TARC route and services nearby.
-26 Community Form/Land Use Guideline 3: Compatibility A.14/15: The proposal creates appropriate/inclusive housing that is compatible with site and building design of nearby housing. √ The proposal is appropriate in that it offers more housing in an area where it is likely needed.
-27 Community Form/Land Use Guideline 3: Compatibility A.21: The proposal provides appropriate transitions between uses that are substantially different in scale and intensity or density of development such as landscaped buffer yards, vegetative berms, compatible building design and materials, height restrictions, or setback requirements. ✓ Buffers and setbacks appear to be in compliance with LDC standards.
-28 Community Form/Land Use Guideline 3: Compatibility A.22: The proposal mitigates the impacts caused when incompatible developments unavoidably occur adjacent to one another by using buffers that are of varying designs such as landscaping, vegetative berms and/or walls, and that address those aspects of the development that have the potential to adversely impact existing area developments. ✓ Buffers and setbacks appear to be in compliance with LDC standards.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 21 Community Form/Land Use Guideline 3: Compatibility A.6: The proposal mitigates any adverse impacts of its associated traffic on nearby existing communities. ~ Transportation Planning has not indicated that the proposal will have adverse impacts on traffic.
+22 Community Form/Land Use Guideline 3: Compatibility A.8: The proposal mitigates adverse impacts of its lighting on nearby properties, and on the night sky. ~ Lighting will be in compliance with the LDC.
+23 Community Form/Land Use Guideline 3: Compatibility A.10: The proposal includes a variety of housing types, including, but not limited to, single family detached, single family attached, multi-family, zero lot line, average lot, cluster and accessory residential structures, that reflect the form district pattern. ✓ The proposal adds diversity in housing choices to the area by proposing multi-family in an area that offers predominantly single family homes.
+24 Community Form/Land Use Guideline 3: Compatibility A.11: If the proposal is a higher density or intensity use, it is located along a transit corridor AND in or near an activity center. ~ The proposal is medium density.
+25 Community Form/Land Use Guideline 3: Compatibility A.13: The proposal creates housing for the elderly or persons with disabilities, which is located close to shopping, transit routes, and medical facilities (if possible). ~ The proposal possibly offers a housing option for the elderly, as there are several TARC routes and services nearby.
+26 Community Form/Land Use Guideline 3: Compatibility A.14/15: The proposal creates appropriate/inclusive housing that is compatible with site and building design of nearby housing. ~ The proposal is appropriate and inclusive in that it offers a different housing choice for those that may not be able to afford or prefer single family homes.
+27 Community Form/Land Use Guideline 3: Compatibility A.21: The proposal provides appropriate transitions between uses that are substantially different in scale and intensity or density of development such as landscaped buffer yards, vegetative berms, compatible building design and materials, height restrictions, or setback requirements. ~ Buffers and setbacks appear to be in compliance with LDC standards.
+28 Community Form/Land Use Guideline 3: Compatibility A.22: The proposal mitigates the impacts caused when incompatible developments unavoidably occur adjacent to one another by using buffers that are of varying designs such as landscaping, vegetative berms and/or walls, and that address those aspects of the development that have the potential to adversely impact existing area developments. ~ Buffers and setbacks appear to be in compliance with LDC standards.